RasmusJohns/Competitive_programming/README.md

 # competitive-programming
-A collection of some fun and interesting problems I encountered in competitive programming
+A collection of some fun and interesting problems I have encountered in competitive programming.